tomahawk-jupiter/tomahawk-jupiter/README.md

 I made a blog using NextJS and setup syntax highlighting for code blocks in blog posts.

+Oct '23
+Had a bit of a hiatus from coding.

+Completed some challenges from [frontendmentor.io](https://www.frontendmentor.io/).

 <!---
 tomahawk-jupiter/tomahawk-jupiter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.